william1357chen/fcc-scientific-computing-with-python/README.md

-# freeCodeCamp Machine Learning with Python
+# freeCodeCamp Scientific Computing with Python
 These are the five projects for the Scientific Computing with Python curriculum on freeCodeCamp.
 <br>
 ## Project List